abiassi/twitter-integration/README.md

 # Social Media Integration API

-A Node.js API service that provides integration with Twitter, Telegram, and Reddit platforms, allowing agents to manage social media accounts, bots, and engage with communities.
+A Node.js API service that provides integration with Twitter, Telegram, Reddit, and Discord platforms, allowing agents to manage social media accounts, bots, and engage with communities.

 ## Features